How Much Does an Electric Car Battery Weight?

 How does the weight of an electric car battery affect the driving range of the vehicle?

 Heavier battery packs can potentially reduce the driving range of electric cars.
-However, advancements are being made to improve overall efficiency.

 What can we expect in the future of electric car batteries?